ballerina-platform/module-ballerina-ftp/ftp/src/ftp/Module.md

 **FTP Listener**

-The `ftp:Listener` is used to listen to a remote FTP location and trigger an event of `WatchEvent` type, when new files are added to or deleted from the directory.
+The `ftp:Listener` is used to listen to a remote FTP location and trigger a `WatchEvent` type of event when new files are added to or deleted from the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.